Pixboost/docs/api/fit.md

 ## Description

+**Fit** - resizes, crops, and optimises source image.
+This operation does not respect original aspect ratio.
-**Fit** - resizes image, crops it to the size and optimises it using lossy compression.
-If you need to resize image with preserved aspect ratio then use [resize operation](https://help.pixboost.com/api/resize.html).
+If you need to preserve aspect ratio then use [resize operation](./resize.md).

 ## Parameters